Appraisal process for VA home loans | 2021

 Working with a real estate agent can help you clear the VA appraisal

-Working with an agent who is well versed in VA home loans, and is willing to help you get through the problems, will be the most helpful to you.
-Most fixer-upper homes are probably not going to meet VA requirements.
+Most fixer-upper homes won’t meet VA requirements.
 The VA has more requirements than say, an FHA or conventional loan, but their sole focus is that you are going to be able to fully enjoy the home.

 VA appraisals help protect you too

 Although the VA appraisal might seem like another step you need to take before you can get a loan, it’s an important part of the mortgage process.
 The VA relies on the appraiser to make sure that the home is liveable and is a good long-term value for the veteran.

 So don’t let it dissuade you from taking advantage of one of the best mortgage products on the market.

 What is a VA appraisal?

 The VA appraisal is different from a traditional home appraisal for a conventional or FHA loan.
 Like those loans, the VA’s process includes a property valuation.
 But it also determines whether the home is safe and comfortable.